AS Lodigiani: History

 A.S.
 Lodigiani was known for having one of the finest Italian youth systems, with players such as Francesco Totti, Andrea Silenzi, Luigi Apolloni, David Di Michele, Roberto Stellone etc. among its former youth team footballers.

 In 2003, Longarini family sold Lodigiani to Cisco Italia group.
 That group was owned by Piero Tulli.
 Cisco Italia also owned A.S.
 Cisco Calcio Roma, or known as Cisco Roma, before the acquisition.

 In 2004–05 Serie C2 season, A.S.
 Lodigiani was merged with Cisco Roma to become A.S.
 Cisco Lodigiani.
 In precise, the license of A.S.
 Lodigiani was renamed to A.S.
 Cisco Lodigiani in 2004, which was reverted to Cisco Calcio Roma in 2005.
 While the license of A.S.
 Cisco Calcio Roma was sold in 2004, to become A.S.D.
 Frascati Calcio, which became Lupa Frascati in 2006.

 The shuffles made the disappearance of Lodigiani, while Cisco achieved a "promotion" to the professional league, while Lupa Frascati avoided relegation from Serie D, as well as the creation of U.S.D.
 Tor di Quinto by using the license of the old Lupa Frascati.

 Colours and badge

 The team's colors were red and white.

 Stadium

 The headquarters and home stadium of A.S.
 Lodigiani was located in La Borghesiana, on 120 Via Della Capanna Murata.
-Before La Borghesiana, Lodigiani used Francesco Gianni as their headquarters.
+Before La Borghesiana, Lodigiani used Francesca Gianni as their headquarters.
 The club also used Stadio Flaminio as home venue in the early 2000s.